Your trusted adviser for R&D Tax Credits and R&D Grants

 • Digital transformation: Accelerating developments in AI, quantum computing, robotics, and cybersecurity.

-These challenges have a €50 million budget each.
+These challenges have a €50 million budget each, except for fusion power plant technologies, which has €20 million.

-For projects out of scope of the above, applicants are invited to apply to the EIC Accelerator Open, designed for proposals in any field of science or technology.
-The overall budget for the open call in 2025 is €384 million.
+For projects that are transformative but not in the scope of the challenges, applicants can apply to the EIC Accelerator Open, designed for proposals in any field of science or technology.
+The overall budget for the open call in 2026 is €414 million.

-Step 1 should make it clear that the problem is genuine and widespread, the proposed solution is unique, the market is sizable, and the business model is sound.
 At all stages, the evaluators are assessing your proposal on excellence, impact and implementation:

 • Excellence: Is the proposed innovation highly novel, deep tech breakthrough compared to existing solutions?
 Is the innovation at the cutting edge of new market, societal or technological trends?